 Purple may be a good choice if you’re looking for something different than memory foam or a spring mattress.
 Purple’s unique top layer may give you the fast response you want when you climb in or out of bed.
 There’s no harm in trying the 100-night trial to see if you like it.

 Ghostbed is another brand offering a universal mattress to customers.
 At 11 inches, the Ghostbed Mattress is one-inch thicker than Leesa, which could be a pro or con, depending on how high your bed frame is.
 Both mattresses have a medium-firm feel that may be ideal for back and side sleepers to provide comfort while supporting the joints.
-The Ghostbed has a bit more support in its latex and dense foam layers, that could be best for large body types and higher weights.
+The Ghostbed has a bit more support in its latex and dense foam layers, which could be best for large body types and higher weights.

 - Materials: Comparing Leesa vs Ghostbed will indicate they have a similar construction with three layers.
-Ghostbed’s top layer is a 1.5 inch of natural latex provide extra support and cushion, whereas Leesa utilizes specialist foam on its top layer for cushion, bounce, and breathability.
+Ghostbed’s top layer is a 1.5 inch of natural latex provides extra support and cushion, whereas Leesa utilizes specialist foam on its top layer for cushion, bounce, and breathability.

 - Warranty and Trial: Offering 101 nights, Ghostbed provides one extra night over Leesa’s 100-night trial and double the warranty at 20 years, which is one of the best warranties around.

 If you’re looking for an alternative to Leesa that may help support a large frame while still offering plenty of comfort and bounce, I recommend trying out the Ghostbed Mattress, at least for its 101-night trial.
 The likelihood is that you will not be disappointed.

 The Leesa attempts to solve the problem of finding the perfect mattress for different sleeping positions and body types.
 This can be difficult to achieve for couples, especially to find a bed that each partner finds comfortable.
 However, based on my own sleep trial and findings, the Leesa Mattress may be one of the best choices to meet the needs of both partners.